WMSN-TV

 WMSN-TV (channel 47) is a television station in Madison, Wisconsin, United States, affiliated with the Fox network.
-Owned by the Sinclair Broadcast Group, the station has studios on Big Sky Drive on the west side of Madison, and its transmitter is located on South Pleasant View Road in the Junction Ridge neighborhood also on Madison's west side.
+Owned by Sinclair Broadcast Group, the station has studios on Big Sky Drive on the west side of Madison, and its transmitter is located on South Pleasant View Road in the Junction Ridge neighborhood also on Madison's west side.

 History

 WMSN-TV commenced broadcasting on June 8, 1986, airing on analog UHF channel 47.
 It was the first new commercial station to launch in the Madison market since WISC-TV signed on thirty years earlier.
 One of WMSN's earlier programs was Big Sky Theater, a Saturday night presentation of classic movies (mostly westerns) from the drive-in era.
-The program's name was an acknowledgement to the Big Sky Drive-In Theater, which shared a street with the newly built studios for WMSN.
+The program's name was an acknowledgement to the Big Sky Drive-In Theater, which shared a street with the newly built studios for WMSN; its next-door neighbor remains a movie theater, the Marcus Point Cinema.

 The station was originally owned by Channel 47 LP, a group of investors led by Ronald J. Koeppler.
 On April 1, 1996, Channel 47 LP filed to sell WMSN-TV to Sullivan Broadcasting, owners of the existing Act III Broadcasting stations, for $26.5 million.
 Sullivan would later sell all of the stations to Sinclair Broadcast Group in a group deal two years later.

-After a few months as an Independent, the station joined Fox as a charter affiliate on October 9, 1986.
+After a few months as an independent, the station joined Fox as a charter affiliate on October 9, 1986.
 Since 1994, as a result of Fox's NFC football package, WMSN has been Madison's primary home for the Green Bay Packers; these broadcasts are routinely the highest-rated programs in the market during football season.

-In 2012, Sinclair reached an affiliation deal with Fox that kept the network on WMSN and Sinclair's 18 other Fox stations through 2017.